 - Council's Commonwealth Home Support Program (CHSP) provides services for eligible residents 65 years and older, including respite services.
-In 2021/22, Council provided 768 hours of respite to clients, almost double what was delivered in 2020/21.
+In 2021/22 Council provided 768 hours of respite to clients, almost double what was delivered in 2020/21.
 The average length of respite service was 1.25 hours.
-The respite hours delivered in 2021/22 are now almost at the same capacity as pre COVID-19 pandemic delivery. - While they were unable to meet as a group, carers registered with the Social Inclusion Carer Support Group continued to be contacted regularly via phone by staff and, when permitted, participated in regular outings. - Changing Places facilities, purpose-built beach change rooms for people with a disability and their carer continued to be accessed by carers as part of Council's Beach Access Program, where accessible beach matting and beach wheelchairs are made available at no cost.
+The respite hours delivered in 2021/22 are now almost at the same capacity as pre COVID-19 pandemic delivery. - Carers registered with the Social Inclusion Carer Support Group, whilst not able to meet as a group, continued to be contacted regularly via phone by staff and, when permitted, participated in regular outings. - Changing Places facilities, purpose-built beach change rooms for people with a disability and their carer continued to be accessed by carers as part of Council's Beach Access Program, where accessible beach matting and beach wheelchairs are made available at no cost.